-Professor Hugh Spikes is Emeritus Professor, Senior Research Investigator and Head of the Tribology research group.
-He has published over two hundred and fifty refereed papers and patents in the field of Tribology, spanning many aspects of liquid lubricant behaviour ranging from boundary to hydrodynamic lubrication.
+Professor Hugh Spikes is Emeritus Professor and Senior Research Investigator in the Tribology research group.
+He has published over three hundred refereed papers and patents in the field of Tribology, spanning many aspects of liquid lubricant behaviour ranging from boundary to hydrodynamic lubrication.

 Olomolehin Y, Kapadia R, Spikes H, 2010, Antagonistic Interaction of Antiwear Additives and Carbon Black, Tribology Letters, Vol:37, ISSN:1023-8883, Pages:49-58